 - AM2/Gold Card: 3 days

-* Step two varies in duration simply because it is down to the student how long it takes.
-Undertaking your on-site work experience during step two, duration depends on how hard a student works and how much evidence of this they collect to put towards their NVQ portfolio.
+**Step two varies in duration simply because it is down to the student how long it takes.
+When undertaking your on-site work experience during step two, the duration depends on how hard you work and how soon you can complete your portfolio.

 How Long Does It Take To Become A Qualified Electrician?